eggsactly/SIE531/PracticeFinalAnswers.md

 CONT ( 0, 1, 0.25, 2, 0.50, 3, 0.75, 3, 1.00, 4)

-Remember: The continuous distribution is a set of (y, x) pairs, in order in SIE 531.
+Remember: The continuous distribution in SIE 531 is a set of (y, x) pairs, in order.

 Given this data and the linear congruential generator below, fill in the following table
 ![Z_i=(3Z_{i-1})mod10](linear_congruential_generator.png)